 There are some positives for having your home and office address be the same.
 First, you already have it, so it’s free.

 You don’t need to buy a service or anything.
-There are no fees to using your home address as your business address.
+There are no fees for using your home address as your business address.

 Your home is where you live, so there is no need to go to work every day.
 You can simply wake up and go to work in your pajamas.
 There is no commute, no time wasted getting ready in the morning, and they’re already is a mailbox right there.